 Special Jury Award for Obra Social

 Fundación “la Caixa”.
-Line of aids for the research of minority illnesses paediatric with the Hospital Sant Joan of Deu
+Funding facility for research into minority paediatric diseases with Hospital Sant Joan de Deu

 Financial Education Category